Tips for conducting a workshop that WORKS!

-I. Trainer Revelation: “Who is the trainer and what are they about?”
+I. Trainer Revelation: “Who is the trainer, and what are they about?”

 II.
 Colleague Revelation: “Who are these jokers?”

 III.
-Workshop Tone Revelation: “will this workshop be fun or boring?”
+Workshop Tone Revelation: “Will this workshop be fun or boring?”

-Honestly, all of your learners are wondering this when they enter the room.
+All your learners are wondering this when they enter the room.
 Heck, they thought about it as they drove to the venue!
 They want to know how rigid the environment will be and whether or not they will get what they need from it.
 Your icebreaker can elude to the answer they seek.

 IV.
-The Purpose Revelation: “why did we do this?”
+The Purpose Revelation: “Why did we do this?”

 Go ahead and tell them those insightful little tidbits they got from each portion of the icebreaker.
-Say something like: “Icebreakers are fun, but this one was also intentional, here is why…”
+Say something like: “Icebreakers are fun, but this one was also intentional; here is why…”

 What a confidence booster for the learner!
 From the very beginning, you want them to have confidence in you and your processes.
-Their confidence is as valuable as gold and you need it!
+Their confidence is as valuable as gold, and you need it!

 How to conduct a workshop that is intentional and effective.

-I always work to keep my learners at the very top of my priority list.
+I always work to keep my learners at the top of my priority list.
 Many well-intentioned trainers make the mistake of esteeming “data and information” king of the training.